carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 ![The polygon for the floor is over](../assets/images/getting-started/game_stub-room-9-wa_bake_polygon.png "Click 'Bake NavigationPolygon' to complete the walkable area")

 Save the project and run your game.
-You character should now be able to move around the room, without leaving the area you defined.
+Your character should now be able to move around the room, without leaving the area you defined.

 !!! note
-    If you aren't new to Godot, you may think we forgot mentioning the **Bake NavigationPolygon** button in the toolbar (_19_).
+    If you aren't new to Godot, you may think we forgot to mention the **Bake** NavigationPolygon** button in the toolbar (_19_).
 That's not the case, Popochiu bakes the polygon for you.

 !!! tip
     You usually don't want your walkable area to cover the entire floor that you painted, or your character will be able to stand on the very border of it, too near the wall, creating a terrible effect.
-    Remember that Popochiu will stop the movement as soon as the origin point of your character scene will reach one of the walkable area borders.
+    Remember that Popochiu will stop the movement as soon as the origin point of your character scene reaches one of the walkable area borders.

 !!! info "Additional walkable areas"
     It may not be obvious but you may want (or need) a room to have more than a single walkable area.
-Here is some example cases:
+Here are some example cases:

     * A location with two areas separated by an obstacle (like a chasm), that the character can enter both sides.
     * A location with different levels, the character can climb to or reach depending on the game script or specific conditions.
     * A location with a large prop that can be removed (like a pile of fallen rocks): when the prop is removed a larger walkable area is used in place of the smaller one.

-    Since you can define which walkable area is the active one for the character from your scripts, having multiple walkable areas actually unlocks a lot of possibilities for complex locations.
+    Since you can define which walkable area is the active one for the character from your scripts, having multiple walkable areas unlocks a lot of possibilities for complex locations.

 ### Add a hotspot

 Our character can now move around the room, but there is little it can do.
 It is time to add some interaction.

-An **hotspot** is the most basic form of interaction you can have in a room.
+A **hotspot** is the most basic form of interaction you can have in a room.
 It basically is an area of the screen, delimited by a polygon drawn at a specific position, that has a name and a script attached to it.
 It has no sprite of its own, it just sits there on top of other elements, waiting to react to the cursor.

-By mean of its script, it can react to events like mouse clicks.
+By means of its script, it can react to events like mouse clicks.
 That's exactly what we're going to do.

 Creating a hotspot is much like creating a walkable area.
 In the Room tab of Popochiu dock, click the **Create hotspot** button (_20_).